justsully0/CIS343Project1/README.md

 makefile contents:
 make - creates an a.out file executable file. make clean - removes .o files and executable files

+SavedTextFiles:
+The Game of Life automatically saves and loads files from this directory, do not delete or you will have a bad time.

 Known errors:
 The game of life functionality is not perfect.
 The loading and saving are correct, but the actually "game play" is flawed.